mysql/mysql-shell-plugins/mrs_plugin/docs/readme.md

 ### Generating the HTML file

 A VS Code build tasks has been defined to build the documentation in the docs/dist folder.
 Press `Cmd + Shift + B` to start the build.
+The documentation is built using the `./scripts/generate_html_docs.sh` script.

 To build the documentation manually, invoke the following command to generate the index.html page: